Where to Invest? Holiday Let or Buy to Let

 Pro: You can charge a high-security deposit which can give owners a lot of peace of mind when it comes to renting out their properties.
 You will know exactly who is responsible for any damage and deduct accordingly – which is often difficult to do with short term lets.

 Con: Tenants will likely have higher expectations and needs that you will need to fulfil through your duty as a landlord, whether you are using a letting agent or not.
 They are less likely to overlook long term issues that a holidaymaker might.
 A dripping tap for example.

 Con: It is also important to note that it can be riskier taking on tenants and relinquishing control.
 You may find yourself stuck in a binding contract when things aren’t ideal.
 There is the potential for greater hassle, especially if you find out at the end of the tenancy that damage has been done to the property.

-You lose the ability to access your property regularly in case there any maintenance issues or problems.
-For this reason, the process of finding the right tenants for your home is often long and draining.
+You lose the ability to access your property regularly in case there are any maintenance issues or problems.
+For this reason, the process of finding the right tenants for your property is often long and draining.

 Con: A ‘tenant’ is a legally recognised status, and this means that, as a landlord, you’ll have a responsibility to them, and they will have certain legal rights.
 For example, they’ll have the right not to be disturbed and live in the property in relative peace and quiet.
 They also can’t be unfairly evicted.

 Con: It can be a lengthy process to vet and check tenant references before drawing up the contract.

 Pro: Typically, holiday lets are in picturesque tourist locations such as the Lake District or Cornwall.
 If you own a holiday let you have the benefit of a lovely ‘home from home’ that you can stay in throughout the year – without having to pay for holiday accommodation somewhere else.